measurement-kit/measurement-kit/doc/api/common/error.md

 2 - Stable

 # DESCRIPTION

-The `ErrorContext` class is a generic class that can be used as a base class of any type of error context that could be stored within an error.

 The `Error` class represents an error.
 It is a derived class of `std::exception` so that it could be thrown and catched as an exception.
 (In general in MeasurementKit